Opinion | Trump backs violent white supremacists. There’s no way around it.

-After an outcry that was joined by a few Republican lawmakers, including Sen. Tim Scott (S.C.), the lone black Republican in the Senate, Trump attempted a partial cleanup on Wednesday.
+After an outcry that was joined by a few Republican lawmakers, including Sen. Tim Scott (S.C.), the lone Black Republican in the Senate, Trump attempted a partial cleanup on Wednesday.
 While he continued to dodge attempts to get him to denounce white supremacists, he suggested the Proud Boys “have to stand down” while claiming “I don’t know who the Proud Boys are.
 I mean, you’ll have to give me a definition.”

 Allow me.